jeffbalagosa/CarDealershipPlatform/README.md

 - Run `docker volume create beta-data` from the root directory.
 - Run `docker-compose build` from the root directory.
 - Run `docker-compose` up from the root directory.
-- Open browser to http://localhost:3000/ to view the app's front end.

 ## Testing